rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 > Alternately, the advanced edition of this course enables values to be retrieved from a VTS (Virtual Table Service) running on a separate machine.
-  This keep memory use low in the program.
+  This keep memory use low in load generators.

 You have two options to make use of these utilities and sample script.